dmauser/PrivateLink/Issue-Customer-Unable-to-Access-PaaS-AfterPrivateLink/README.md

 ![](./Media/dns-storage-forwarder.png)

+**Update (5/01/2020)**: there is another alternative to make that change directly on the client side by leveraging NRPT feature on Windows or dnsmasq on Linux.
+There's an illustration of this scenario here: [Scenario 2: Conditional Forwarder exceptions](https://github.com/dmauser/PrivateLink/tree/master/DNS-Client-Configuration-Options#scenario-2-conditional-forwarder-exceptions)

 **Note:** It is important also not to make an authoritative zone (Primary Zone) for that storage FQDN (i.e. **contosostg1.blob.core.windows.net**) and manually add Public IP host record because Storage Account IP may change without any notification.
 Same applies for attempts to add it as entry on OS hosts file.
 Therefore, a conditional forwarder to an external resolver is the best choice to make.

 After you implement woraround above all requests to **contosostg1.blob.core.windows.net** will be redirected to specified external Internet DNS resolvers and Public IP will be returned properly, example: